 versioning: since static websites consist exclusively of text files, all of their versions can be quite simply stored in version control systems like Git.

 These reasons are particularly important to ensure the sustainability of digital editions.
-The use of standard formats like TIFF and JPEG for digital photographs, HTML and XML for texts, and so on, ensures that the digital editions created will remain readable and useful for a long time to come (Turco 2016).
+The use of standard formats like TIFF and JPEG for digital photographs, HTML and XML for texts, and so on, ensures that the digital editions created will remain readable and useful for a long time to come (Rosselli Del Turco 2016).
 Consequently, this paradigm started to be emphasised in other similar projects in the field of digital humanities as well (Viglianti 2017; Daengeli and Zumsteg 2017; Diaz 2018).

 These reasons, however, are less convincing in case we expect digital editions to contain user-generated contents as well.
 Therefore, static websites are not appropriate for all digital editions in the field of digital humanities, as such solutions will often fail to satisfy the needs of the creators and users.
 On the other hand, countless digital projects do not call for very complex content and its display.
 In such cases the existing solutions provided by static websites can be more than satisfactory, especially because modern static websites do not completely lack the option of adding dynamic contents.
 In reality, static websites have only experienced their renaissance with the appearance of various services and programming solutions that allowed such websites to include dynamic contents.